frank-trollmann/machine-learning_example-project/README.md

 Virtual environments are essential to deal with different versions of libraries.
 It is strongly recommended for you to create a virtual environment for this project.
 If you don't know how, you can find out in the [documentation](https://python.land/virtual-environments/virtualenv)).

-Don't forget to activate the virtual environmet whenever you want to run code or manage dependencies.
+Please make sure to create a virtual environment with Python 3.10 and don't forget to activate the virtual environmet whenever you want to run code or manage dependencies.

 ## Project Dependencies